Skip to Content

 LeWitt was still interested in the distinctions each person brought to adapting his work.
 One piece I can’t stop thinking about is Wall Drawing 797, a wavy, crinkling wall of red, yellow, and blue marker lines that looks a bit like a topographical map or a seismogram.
 LeWitt instructed a drafter to draw a single, irregular horizontal line across the wall as high as they could reach.
 Then, another drafter copied the line directly underneath it in a different color.
 This continued all the way down the wall, resulting in a gentle evolution that distorted the original bumps and curves into sharper and duller shapes.
 It’s a visual game of telephone, and it explicitly acknowledges the presence of the multiple drafters’ subjectivity.
 It only works because of the unpredictably human quirks each of the drafters brought to this deeply unemotional task of copying a marker line.

-Mass MoCA’s page for Wall Drawing 797 lists the names of the original four drafters, but not the ones who drafted this version of it.
+Mass MoCA’s page for Wall Drawing 797 lists the names of the original four drafters along with the people who executed the drawing in the current exhibit.
 Despite the piece’s interest in human variability, in the gallery setting, the focus remains on LeWitt, the person who conceived of the idea, rather than those who executed it.

 I started seeing more examples of this uneven distribution of credit everywhere.
 Jennifer Lopez apparently has a history of heavily borrowing background vocals from demo versions of songs.
 Steve Jobs did not build the iPhone by himself.
 Robert Moses, titan of urban construction, likely never laid a brick in his life.

 In her 1999 article “White Supremacy Culture,” Tema Okun identified “quantity over quality” as a byproduct of white supremacy, saying that under it, there is “little or no value attached to process; if it can’t be measured, it has no value.”
-We are told the process is just the process, it has always been this way and, consequently, led by the same type of people who traditionally are given opportunities and then receive all the credit.
+We are told the process is just the process, it has always been this way, and, consequently, led by the same type of people who traditionally are given opportunities and then receive all the credit.
 Art is no different this way.
-Looking at his Wall Drawings, it seems clear that LeWitt was fascinated in some part with the questions of authorship and co-creation.
+Looking at his wall drawings, it seems clear that LeWitt was fascinated in some part with the questions of authorship and co-creation.
 I don’t know if the result is exactly a radical deconstruction of the status quo, but it is a break from tradition where the many hands that contribute to art are rendered invisible.
-His work asks you to consider that intentionality up to the point of naming those who executed his designs, even as their work is made clear in front of you.
 Walking through his Mass MoCA retrospective reminded me that collaborative work is difficult to measure and even harder to market, but almost everything interesting or good or worthwhile is the product of collaboration, whether it’s advertised as such or not.

 Many of the drawings in LeWitt's early period, like Wall Drawing 19, are done in pencil.
 More than any other drawing medium, the pencil collapses the distance between artist and viewer with its inconsistent line, unlike the solid confidence of ink.
 The implication of an eraser hangs over any pencil line, foregrounding its impermanence, its vulnerability to being undone.
 A pencil line is temporary, it’s practice, it’s private.
 I stood with my nose an inch away from Wall Drawing 19 and tried to find eraser marks, or fingerprints, or anything to indicate humanity and fallibility.
 I couldn’t find any.